jfpoilpret/fast-arduino-lib/README.md

 - NRF24L01 device support (SPI-based)
 - Analog Digital Conversion support (in Single Conversion mode only)
 - Power supply voltage measurement support
+- Flash memory data support (PROGMEM data), particularly strings (useful to limit used SRAM)
+- EEPROM support with synchronous or asynchronous write

 As of now, the following platforms are supported (and tested):